anh-vumartell/FrontendMentor-FAQ-accordion-card/README-template.md

 # Frontend Mentor - FAQ accordion card solution

 This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help me improve your coding skills by building realistic projects.

 ## Table of contents